Bimala55/stocks-analysis/README.md

 # Overview of Project
-Analyze Steve's stock data automaticalyy using VBA to analyze the returns for a given year based on user input.This analysis avoids manual work and calculation which saves time and avoids mistakes.
+Analyze Steve's stock data automaticaly using VBA to analyze the returns for a given year based on user input.This analysis avoids manual work and calculation which saves time and avoids mistakes.

 [Excel Workbook](VBA_Challenge.xlsm)